Michigan Department of Education · English Language Arts · K–12

 RI.11-12.1–9

-• Two+ central ideas in complex interaction
+• Determine two or more central ideas in complex interaction; objective summary

-6+ Reading Informational Text 230s–240s+ Same ceiling caveat.
+6+ Reading Informational Text 230s–240s+

 W